 Andrew is Professor of Materials Chemistry at the University of Oxford.
 His research group is based in Oxford’s Inorganic Chemistry Laboratory.

-Andrew is the recipient of a number of awards and distinctions including the New York Academy of Sciences ‘Future Leader’ Award (2013), and the Corday-Morgan (2017), Marlow (2013), and Harrison-Meldola (2010) Medals of the Royal Society of Chemistry.
+Andrew has held an EPSRC Career Acceleration Fellowship (2008-13) and both Starting (2011-6) and Advanced (2018-) Grants of the European Research Council.
+He is the recipient of a number of awards and distinctions including the Corday-Morgan (2017), Marlow (2013), and Harrison-Meldola (2010) Medals of the Royal Society of Chemistry, and a New York Academy of Sciences ‘Future Leader’ Award (2013).
 In 2018 he was named the inaugural UK Blavatnik Laureate in Chemistry.